boderg/the-bread-shed/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.
-- [JavaScript](https://www.javascript.com) used for user interaction on the site, note that javascript was only used in conjunction with Bootstrap.
+- [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components utilising background javascript.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [VSCode](https://code.visualstudio.com/) used as a local IDE for development.
-- [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
+- [Krita](https://krita.org/en/) used for editing the background images and cropping screenshots.

 ## Testing